|

 considerations.

-make a contract is not always a dishonorable event.
-Bridge
+our failure to make a contract is not always a dishonorable

-scoring only allows one side to enter a positive or negative
+event.
+Bridge scoring only allows one side to enter a

-score (excepting honor bonuses in Contract Rubber Bridge).
+positive or negative score (excepting honor bonuses in

-preemptive bid.
-But right off the bat, we profess there are
+right off the bat, we profess there are at least two

-at least two situations where making a preemptive bid is
+situations where making a preemptive bid is unwise:

 2. When you're playing a high-stakes money game and can't